German Packaging Act on Etsy: What do online retailers have to consider before shipping?

 Etsy is an online marketplace for unusual products on which a number of vendors sell handmade and creative goods.
 Fashion, jewelry, cosmetic products, art, photography, toys and used goods can be discovered and purchased on the platform.
 Etsy sellers usually sell for commercial purposes and are small business owners.

 Accordingly, the rules of the German Packaging Act (VerpackG) apply when shipping their products to private end customers in Germany, which imposes certain obligations on the sellers.
+These requirements are now also controlled by Etsy.
+No sales are possible without compliance with the packaging Act.
 What do distributors of goods have to do in order to comply with the German Packaging Act on Etsy?
 We have collected the most important information for you.

 Overview: The German Packaging Act in relation to Etsy